thompsizzle/cloud-infrastructures/AWS/EC2_hello_world/README.md

 ### Terraform output

 The terminal will output the public IP address of the EC2 instance after execution of `terraform apply`.
 Copy the IP address and paste into browser to visit EC2 instance over the public internet.

+## Least privilege access

+Instead of using the credentials of your IAM user with administrator privileges, use an IAM user with much less permission.
+We should use an IAM user with just enough permission to build the infrastructure we have defined in this template.
+If you would like to practice the principle of least privilege, follow these steps.

+### Create an IAM policy

+Create an IAM policy that contains the following:

+IAM policy name - EC2HelloWorld

+    {
+        "Version": "2012-10-17",
+        "Statement": [
+            {
+                "Sid": "VisualEditor0",
+                "Effect": "Allow",
+                "Action": [
+                    "iam:*",
+                    "ec2:*"
+                ],
+                "Resource": "*"
+            }
+        ]
+    }

+Here, we are creating a policy that can be attached to a user.
+This policy only allows for actions with IAM and EC2.
+Considering the administrator user has actions for hundreds of AWS services, this is much more secure in case the credentials for this user are ever compromised.

+### Attach policy to new IAM user

+Attach your EC2HelloWorld policy to a new IAM user.
+For access type, select access key - Programmatic access.
+This will provide access keys for the new IAM user to be used when setting up `aws configure`.